lawrence-iviani/lisa/docs/lisa/lisa.md

 	## Use one of the two options

-	if [ "$virtual_env" = true ]; then
-		echo "CHECK!!!
-A weird behviour in PIP is noticed, it installs all version of the same package.....
-Not sure what is going on"
-		# rhasspy run in virtual env
-		# probably it is necessary to change
+	# 1. With virtual environment (default in script)
-		./configure    --disable-pocketsphinx  --disable-julius  --disable-wavenet      --disable-precise  --disable-raven  --disable-porcupine  --disable-precise else
+	./configure   --enable-in-place  --disable-pocketsphinx  --disable-julius  --disable-wavenet      --disable-precise  --disable-raven  --disable-porcupine  --disable-precise --disable-larynx

+	## OR!!!

-		# Use the system environment
+	# 2. disable virtual environment
-		./configure --enable-in-place --disable-virtualenv    --disable-pocketsphinx  --disable-julius  --disable-wavenet     --disable-precise  --disable-raven  --disable-porcupine  --disable-precise
+	./configure --enable-in-place --disable-virtualenv    --disable-pocketsphinx  --disable-julius  --disable-wavenet     --disable-precise  --disable-raven  --disable-porcupine  --disable-precise  --disable-larynx

-		# Note: possily some requirements has to be satisfied manually
-	fi
+	# there is an issue on pi to build the system with larynx, it should be disabled ---->>>> --disable-larynx

 	# for both